gocodeup/intro-to-testing-js/README.md

     - Ensure that isFive returns true when passed 5
     - What about if we pass in the string `"5"`?
 Do you want isFive to return true for that?
     - If so, write the test, ensure that the test is failing, and then write the implementation
-- Add your work to GitHub before proceeding
+- Add your work to GitHub before moving forward.

 ## TDD process for testing and creating an `isEven` function
 - Start with the smallest tests first.
 - Write just enough code to green the test
 - Build up functionality one small piece at a time.
 - Refactor when you can
-- Repeat until the tests are robust and the function works as intended
+- Repeat until the tests are robust and the function works as intended.
 - Commit your work to git.

 ## Test Drive an `isVowel` function